Real-time operating systems

 RISC-V is a free, open, and extensible instruction set architecture based on reduced instruction set computer principles.
 RISC-V is modular in nature allowing designers to include only the instruction set modules that they require, and to incorporate their own custom instructions into their design.

-The Green Hills compiler supports the modular nature of the RISC-V architecture by allowing the user to choose exactly the instruction set modules they would like to compiler their code for.
+The Green Hills compiler supports the modular nature of the RISC-V architecture by allowing the user to choose the exact instruction set modules required for compiling their code.
 Supported instruction set modules are:

 Additionally, RISC-V includes a separate privileged instruction set specification.
 These privileged instructions are supported.